The Attractions: History

-In 1980, the Attractions recorded an album of their own, entitled Mad About The Wrong Boy.
-The album featured original compositions by all three group members, and was produced by Roger Bechirian.
+In 1980, the Attractions recorded an album of their own, entitled Mad About the Wrong Boy.
+The album features original compositions by all three group members, and was produced by Roger Bechirian.
 Steve Nieve wrote the music for several songs under the pseudonym "Norman Brain"; for these songs, his then-girlfriend Fay Hart provided lyrics, leading to a writing credit of "Brain/Hart".
 The Brain/Hart composition "Single Girl" was released as the first single from the album, followed by the Nieve-composed "Arms Race" as the second single.
 Neither single charted.

 Due to their frequent use of pseudonyms and their associations with Bechirian, the Attractions were widely – but erroneously – rumoured to have been behind Blanket of Secrecy (BoS), a synthpop trio recognised at the time only by the pseudonyms 'Tinker', 'Tailor' and 'Soldier'.
 The group's lone album, Walls Have Ears, was produced by Bechirian and issued in 1982.

 Guitarist Martin Belmont was briefly added to Attractions live line-up in 1981, but never recorded as an official member of the band.
 He did, however, make a guest appearance on the 1981 Costello single "From A Whisper to a Scream", which was also included on the album, Trust.

 In early 1986, Costello released King of America, billed to the Costello Show and made largely without the Attractions, who played on only one track, as well as the non-LP B-side "Baby's Got A Brand New Hairdo", billed to 'The Costello Show Featuring The Attractions'.

-Later that same year Costello reunited with The Attractions to record the album Blood & Chocolate, but this would prove to be the final Attractions release for several years.
-Growing antipathy between Costello and Bruce Thomas contributed to the Attractions' first split in 1986, and the rift was exacerbated by what Costello felt was his unflattering portrayal in Thomas' 1990 book The Big Wheel.
-Despite this, the original group reunited for several tracks on Costello's 1994 album Brutal Youth and toured together over the next two years.
+Later that same year Costello reunited with The Attractions to record the album Blood & Chocolate, the final Attractions release for several years.
+The original group reunited for several tracks on Costello's 1994 album Brutal Youth and toured together over the next two years.
 They recorded one further album as a group (1996's All This Useless Beauty) but split for good in 1996.

 Nieve and Pete Thomas continued to back Costello through various touring and recording line-ups, and are still members of his current backing group the Imposters.
 The split between Costello and Bruce Thomas, however, appears permanent.
-Bruce Thomas made a brief appearance with his former bandmates when the group was inducted into the Rock & Roll Hall of Fame in 2003, but when Costello was asked why Thomas did not play with them at the event, he reportedly replied, "I only work with professional musicians."
+Bruce Thomas made a brief appearance with his former bandmates when the group was inducted into the Rock & Roll Hall of Fame in 2003.
+When asked by Rolling Stone why Thomas did not play with them at the event, Costello replied, "I only work with professional musicians."
+He then went on to add "I have absolute respect for his playing on the records when he cared.
+He was certainly one of the best bass players around."